 The Social Security Administration requires Social Security Disability applicants to provide medical records proving that they have a qualifying disability—but how can you do that if you don't have health insurance?
 Without insurance, it is not very likely that you have been seeing a doctor or receiving medication for your disability, making it difficult to get your SSD application approved.
 What other options do you have?

 Disability Action Advocates can help you get answers and pursue the best possible option for your unique situation.
 We have helped individuals in the Reno area for more than 17 years and can guide you step-by-step as you fight for your right to receive benefits for your disability.
-Read below for some helpful tips and be sure to consult a Reno Social Security Disability lawyer to help you.
+Read below for some helpful tips and be sure to consult a Reno Social Security Disability representative to help you.
 Call us today at (888) 401-3920 to get started!

 Option 1: Visit Free Clinics

 Many cities have clinics where you can receive medical care for free.
 If you do not have the resources to pay for your medications and medical care until you are approved for Social Security Disability, then it these clinics may able to "hold you over" until your benefits start coming in.